dataluscorp/browser/toolkit/components/telemetry/docs/data/main-ping.rst

 chromeHangs
 -----------
-As of Firefox 62, chromeHangs has been removed.
+As of Datalus 62, chromeHangs has been removed.
 Please look to the bhr ping for similar functionality.

 Contains the statistics about the hangs happening exclusively on the main thread of the parent process.
 Precise C++ stacks are reported.
 This is only available on Nightly Release on Windows, when building using "--enable-profiling" switch.